-Here are Saturday's top streaming options, focusing on players rostered in fewer than 50% of ESPN leagues.
+Here are Saturday's top options, with recommendations focused on those players rostered in under 50% of all ESPN leagues.

 For the latest team-by-team closer situations, please consult our Closer Chart.